Is a Full Service Broker Right for You?

 Although services and products are not fully uniform and costs will vary from firm to firm, typically you should want some or all of the following from your full-service broker:

-- Access to research on stocks and bonds
+- Access to unique and proprietary research on stocks and bonds

 - Retirement planning